What is an office manager?

 How to become an office manager

-Step 3: Acquire appropriate certifications
+Step 3: Earn certifications

-Step 5: Volunteer for special projects
+Step 5: Volunteer for extra projects

 How much do office managers make?

-The average national salary for an office manager is:
+The average national salary for an Office Manager is:

 $64,280